 Youth work delivery during COVID-19 must follow the Government’s COVID-19 Readiness Level.
 Details about the Readiness Level and ‘managing youth sector activities and spaces’ can be found on the National Youth Agency’s website: https://nya.org.uk/guidance/.
-Please note, the current Readiness Level is AMBER.
+Please note, the current Readiness Level is RED.

 For support with delivering youth work, UK Youth and the National Youth Agency have created templates to support your planning, risk assessments and decision making: https://youthworksupport.co.uk.

 Working Practices Guidance Autumn 2020

 After the population has followed the guidance to stay at home and follow safe distancing measures there will be a period of change for all.
 At this point in time, new measures are being put in place following governmental and professional body guidance.
 It is important to consider the impact any lockdown measures may have on families and children and subsequently to explore potential changes to working practices to support the best outcomes for organisations and their subsequent work with children, families and the community.